NeonWilderness/Video2Day/readme.md

 The DIV triggering the video code must carry the special class **"html5video"** and makes use of further class additions to define the target video platform, the video dimensions and poster information (if any).

-The script is not limited to the Twoday application and can basically be used on any (blogger) platform that allows to embed scripts but prohibits the direct use of iframes.
+The script is not limited to the Twoday application and can basically be used on any (blogger) platform that allows to embed individual scripts but prohibits the direct use of iframes.

 ##Getting started
 ###A. Scripts & CSS